 Even more cozy is when its pouring rain outside.
 Pick up a coffee, desert or other drink at the counter next door and meander to this side room for the music.
 Tables and chairs are setup as needed.
 They are located at 109 N Main Street.

-Next up is Vermilionville which is an authentic village of how life would have been for Acadian settlers from about 1765 to 1890.
+Vermilionville is next up, an authentic village of how life would have been for Acadian settlers from about 1765 to 1890.
 French speaking Acadians originate from Nova Scotia Canada and came to this part of Louisiana after being put in exile by the British in 1755.
-This site is laid out like a historical village presenting life as it would have been between the years 1765 and 1890.
 Eighteen structures are on site including a number of restored original homes.
 However aside from the physical uniqueness of the site, the real highlight here are the costumed interpretive “villagers”.
 You find them in the church, in the blacksmith yard, cooking, building furniture or playing music.
 They are trained in their professions and you can actually see them at work.
 Better yet, talk to them and and you will discover a wealth of historical information.

-We found more music here; Merlin Fontenot is a well known 80+ year old self taught Cajun fiddler with a penchant for music and gab.
-He is entirely self taught and he made his first fiddle at the age of 8 out of a cigar box, using wire from a screen door for strings and pine tree sap for the bow’s rosin.
-He has played the Grand Ole Opry several times and has backed up several famous old time country music singer.
+We found more music here; Merlin Fontenot (passed away in 2017 at the ripe old age of 93) was a well known self-taught Cajun fiddler with a penchant for music and gab.
+He made his first fiddle at the age of 8 out of a cigar box, using wire from a screen door for strings and pine tree sap for the bow’s rosin.
+He played the Grand Ole Opry several times and also backed up several famous old time country music singers.

-Even More music?
+Even more music?
 Yes!… after visiting with Merlin we found a bunch of folks playing a circular Cajun Jam session – it was refreshing to see all ages participating from kids to grandparents.
-Boat tours on the Bayou on site are offered seasonally.
-The website is available in English and French.
 Be sure to also pick up the bilingual walking tour guide.
 It provides insights about the trees and buildings.
-Visit: www.vermilionville.org
+Website in both English and Frenc: www.vermilionville.org

-Take lunch at Olde Tyme Grocery located at 218 W. Saint Mary in Lafayette.
+Olde Tyme Grocery makes and ideal lunch stop – located at 218 W. Saint Mary in Lafayette.
 Strategically located near the University of Louisiana-Lafayette, this grocery specializes in poorboy (po’boy) sandwiches.
-These are submarine type sandwiches native to Louisiana which contain meat or seafood and are usually fried.
+These are submarine type sandwiches native to Louisiana containing meat or seafood and are usually fried.